Getting new roofing, hvac, or remodeling leads is one thing, but turning them into bottom line revenue for your business is another.

 4. Get your foot in the door ASAP

-The more time passes between your phone call and your in-house estimate/inspection/quote etc. with the customer, the lower your chances of closing the deal.
+The more time passes between your phone call and your estimate/inspection/quote etc. with the customer, the lower your chances of closing the deal.

 Because unexpected bills might creep up, and those “new windows” take a back seat.